Biosphere reserves of the Philippines: Present prospects (2017–present)

 The Culion Leprosy Archives was inscribed in the Memory of the World Committee for Asia and the Pacific Regional Register in 2018, a step closer to a UNESCO Memory of the World Register inscription.

 The San Sebastian Church (Manila) is threatened by a planned highrise building to be constructed by Summithome Realty Corporation.

 In January 2017, Nickelodeon announced an underwater resort within the UNESCO tentative site of Coron Natural Biotic Area, which is also part of the Palawan Biosphere Reserve, receiving criticism from various sectors and majority of Coron residents.
 The planned resort was later aborted in August 2017.
-On March 23–24, the third and final leg of the UNESCO Pamana (Heritage) Workshop was administered in Legaspi City, Albay on March 23–24, 2017.
+On March 23–24, the third and final leg of the UNESCO Pamana (Heritage) Workshop was administered in Legazpi City, Albay on March 23–24, 2017.
 In May 2017, the Philippines participated in the "UNESCO Expert Meeting for the World Heritage Nomination Process of the Maritime Silk Routes" held in the United Kingdom.
 In July 2017, the Tubbataha Reefs Natural Park was declared by UNESCO to have been protected from international shipping impacts.
 On the same month, the Philippines participated in the "World Heritage Young Professionals Forum 2017 " held in Poland.
 In September 2017, the Philippines participated in the "Capacity Building Workshop on Nature-Culture Linkages in Heritage Conservation in Asia and the Pacific" held in Japan.
 In October 2017, the Philippines participated in the "Photo Exhibit: Coral Reefs on UNESCO's World Heritage List" held in France.
 In November 2017, Baguio was declared as a "Creative City for Crafts and Folk Arts" and was inscribed in the UNESCO Creative Cities Network, becoming the country's first inscription in the network.

 In 2018, the NCCA initiated a 3D laser scan program for all UNESCO cultural world heritage sites in the country as preparation for disasters in the future.
 The project ended in March 2018.
 On 30 May, the Culion Leprosy Archives was inscribed the UNESCO Memory of the World Committee for Asia and the Pacific (Mowcap), a step closer to the international memory list.
 In July 2018, the Philippines participated in the "2018 Capacity Building Workshop on Nature-Culture Linkages in Heritage Conservation in Asia and the Pacific" held in Japan.
 On October 1, 2018, it was revealed that a planned highrise building of Summithome Realty Corporation near San Sebastian Church had negatively affected the site's possible re-inclusion in the UNESCO tentative list, sparking criticism.
 On November 19, 2018, UNESCO warned the Philippines on the possible delisting of the Baroque Churches of the Philippines from the world heritage site due to a planned China-funded bridge approved by the Duterte government that would negatively impact the buffer zone of Manila's San Agustin Church.
 Despite receiving criticism, the government stated that the planned bridge will still commence.
 The bridge has staunchly been rejected by some officials of the NCCA.